 ASEAN offers vast opportunities for manufacturers and distributors of automotive and vehicle components.
 Possibilities abound as the region’s economy remains strong and the number of middle-class households with high net disposable income increases.

 Success stories in the industry’s production and sales figures are likely to continue given expected increase in demand for cars and other motor vehicles.
-In the entire region, ratio of person and vehicle is only at 72 per 1,000 people as of 2011.
-Density is highest in Malaysia at 672 per 1,000 people and lowest at 17 per 1,000 in Cambodia and Viet Nam.
-As ASEAN pushes for better infrastructure and improved road network across ASEAN countries, the advantages of private vehicles can be more pronounced.
+Across the ASEAN region, the ratio of people to vehicles varies per 1,000 people as of 2022.
+The highest density is in Brunei with 605 per 1,000 people, followed by Malaysia with 533 per 1,000 people, and below 100 per 1,000 people in the Philippines, Indonesia, and Vietnam.3 As ASEAN pushes for better infrastructure and improved road network across ASEAN countries, the advantages of private vehicles can be more pronounced.

 ASEAN’s attractiveness for auto businesses is bolstered by the sound investment policy for the auto industry, competitive labour costs offered by ASEAN countries such as Viet Nam and the Philippines, and the availability of huge number of auto components manufacturers and strong engineering support, especially in Thailand and Malaysia.